mrjvb/lpr-work/README.md

-# ALPR in Unscontrained Scenarios
+# ALPR

 ## Introduction

-This repository contains the author's implementation of ECCV 2018 paper "License Plate Detection and Recognition in Unconstrained Scenarios".
+This project is based on S.M.
+Silva and C.R.
+Jung's implementation of ECCV 2018 paper "License Plate Detection and Recognition in Unconstrained Scenarios".

 * Paper webpage: http://sergiomsilva.com/pubs/alpr-unconstrained/

-If you use results produced by our code in any publication, please cite our paper:
+If you use results produced by our code in any publication, please cite the paper:

 ```
 @INPROCEEDINGS{silva2018a,